 Contact an Attorney from Buckingham Barrera Vega Law Firm

 As you can see, there are many elements to a personal injury case.
 Proving driver liability not only revolves around the concept of negligence but how that negligence impacted you.
 We’re prepared to build a strong case on your behalf.

-To learn more about the benefits of working with a Midland pedestrian accident lawyer or to get started with your claim today, contact our law firm.
+To learn more about the benefits of working with one of our Midland pedestrian accident lawyers or to get started with your claim today, contact our law firm.
 We have extensive experience representing accident victims and we’ll fight for you.